Hugius/FabiEngine3D/doc/documents/SKY_EDITOR.md

 ## Controls

-- Press RMB to toggle the camera
+- Press RMB to toggle camera
-- Move the camera with your mouse
+- Move camera with your mouse
 - Press H to toggle debug rendering
-- Press F to toggle the wire frame
+- Press F to toggle wireframe
 - Press ESC to go back

 ## Resources